 Using a design-based research and development approach, the project is carrying out the following activities:

-- Produce a set of spatial orientation activities and a digital teachers’ guide for use in preschool classrooms
+- Produce a set of SO activities and a digital teachers’ guide for use in preschool classrooms

 - Develop a family-focused guide with SO learning activities to engage children at home